 How we obtain your personal data.
 Generally, we obtain your personal data from you because you want to use the Services.
 In order to use the Services (for example, to attend a Client’s Event), you will need to register for the Services and create an Attendify account.
 Without providing this information, you will not be able to use the Services.
 You may also voluntarily provide additional personal data in order to make greater use of the Services, and we may collect personal data about you (such as your IP address) to provide the functionality of the Services.
-Finally, we may obtain your name, contact information, employment information, biographical information and other personal data about you from a Client in connection with one or more Events.
+Finally, we may obtain your name and contact information from a Client in connection with one or more Events.
 Please refer to the section of this Policy titled “We collect information from and about you” for more information.

 Our role with respect to your personal data.
 When we process your personal data on behalf of our Client for the purpose of providing the Services, we act as a processor of your personal data, as defined under the Data Protection Laws.
 In such situations, the controller(s) of your personal data, as defined under the Data Protection Laws, are any Client(s) who organize any Event(s) which you attend.
 You may be able to find the contact information of the relevant Client by looking at the Event they posted.
-However, when we process your personal data for our own purposes (such as improving the Services and making the Services available to you beyond a particular Client’s Event), we may be considered the controller of your personal data for purposes of such processing.
+However, when we process your personal data for our own purposes (such as improving the Services), we may be considered the controller of your personal data for purposes of such processing.